jehadalrofai/compactica-demo/README.md

 - Map Visualization: GPS data is visualized on an interactive map using the Leaflet library.
 - Data Synchronization: Users can manually or automatically sync collected data to the backend server.

+## Data Sources and Simulation
+1. GPS Data
+Route Setup: Users enter starting and destination coordinates in the configuration form.
+Route Calculation: The application uses the OSRM API to determine a suitable route between the provided coordinates.
+Simulation: When the user starts the simulation, the application calculates the movement along the route based on speed settings configured in the environment file.
+At each step, the new coordinates (longitude, magnitude, and altitude) are saved.
+2. Accelerometer Data
+Random Data Generation: If the accelerometer is selected as the data source (either alone or with GPS), the application generates random accelerometer readings.
+These readings are saved and can be synchronized with the backend.
+3. Both GPS and Accelerometer Data
+Combined Simulation: When both data sources are selected, the application simulates GPS movement along the calculated route while simultaneously generating random accelerometer readings.
+Both sets of data are stored and can be viewed and synced.

 # Usage

 ## Configuration